rohit0122/lets-lighthouse/README.md

   }
 ```

-### Below command will generate the project required folders and furnished them with dummy data.
+### Below command will generate the project-required folders and furnish them with dummy data.

 ```bash
   npm run init